-Levi’s Stadium Capacity – Tournament Setup and Ticket Info
+Levi’s Stadium Capacity and Layout Guide

-Levi’s Stadium capacity is one of the key numbers for World Cup 2026 fans planning tickets in Santa Clara.
+Levi’s Stadium Levi’s Stadium capacity is one of the key numbers for World Cup 2026 fans planning tickets in Santa Clara.
 The stadium’s official fact sheet lists about 70,000 seats, with expansion capability up to 75,000 for certain major events.

 The venue will be known as San Francisco Bay Area Stadium during the tournament.
 World Cup overlays, media positions, hospitality, security lanes, and pitch changes can affect the final saleable seat count, so ticket buyers should treat FIFA categories as the live reference.